awesome-reveal/react-awesome-reveal/packages/website/src/pages/docs/performances.md

 # Performances

-This library has been designed to be _performant_ as much as possible.
-This goal has been achieved by leveraging [native browser technologies](#native-technologies-used) and by restricting its [scope](#library-scope).
+This library has been designed to be _performant_ in all possible ways.
+This goal has been achieved by leveraging [native browser technologies](#native-technologies-used) and by restricting the [scope](#library-scope).

 ## Native Technologies Used